 From Selligent to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Selligent data in Looker is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Selligent to Redshift, Selligent to BigQuery, Selligent to Azure SQL Data Warehouse, Selligent to PostgreSQL, Selligent to Panoply, and Selligent to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Selligent to Redshift, Selligent to BigQuery, Selligent to Azure Synapse Analytics, Selligent to PostgreSQL, Selligent to Panoply, and Selligent to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
 Products like Stitch were built to move data automatically, making it easy to integrate Selligent with Looker.
-With just a few clicks, Stitch starts extracting your Selligent data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Looker.
+With just a few clicks, Stitch starts extracting your Selligent data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Looker.